Book with Confidence: Enjoy peace of mind — your 20% deposit is fully refundable up to 60 days before departure. See terms & conditions.

 Our Saigon to Hue cycling adventure kicks off after an early breakfast.

-A short transfer takes us out of the busy city streets and onto quieter rural roads.
+A transfer of about 90 minutes takes us out of the busy city streets and onto quieter rural roads.
 From here, we will ride about 60 kilometers or 38 miles toward Bao Loc, a town known for its lush tea plantations and beautiful waterfalls.

 The route starts on gentle flat terrain before gradually turning into rolling hills that lead you deeper into the Central Highlands.
 We stop for a simple but satisfying local lunch along the way.